Frequently asked questions

 Where are Australian sea lions found?

 Sea lions are unique to South Australia and Western Australia.
-Their total population is about 14,700, with 85 percent in South Australia and the other 15 percent in Western Australia.
+Their total population is less than 12 000, with 85 percent in South Australia and the other 15 percent in Western Australia.

 Large colonies exist at Dangerous Reef in the Spencer Gulf, Seal Bay on Kangaroo Island and The Pages.
 There are smaller colonies on the West Coast and in the Great Australian Bight.